locallyoptimistic/LocallyOptimistic/content/post/data_dictionaries.md

   * Do you allow people to save their own reports/dashboards?
 Define their own dimensions / measures / transformations?
 5. Self Documenting Code

 In a good BI tool, it should be easy for business users to find existing reports/dashboards that they can **easily modify** (or leverage as a starting point for additional exploration).
 The tool should provide guard-rails for them that help them avoid making common mistakes, and it should provide enough metadata (either through tool-tips or text descriptions) that help business users both find what they are looking for and avoid common pitfalls.
+The difference between these tool-tips and a a data dictionary is that the tool tips live with the data as they are actually used by business users and reflect the post-business-logic description of the entity which is generally much  more useful to end-users[^1].

 If your BI tool has these qualities, then your business users will not need (or wouldn’t get any value out of) a data dictionary.
 Since the BI tool should help business users answer business questions, your business users should not have to know anything about the underlying data structures in order to achieve their goals.
 If you find your business users asking for a data dictionary, you should be thinking about building them better tools rather than just documenting the current suboptimal system.

+Depending on the size of your team and the complexity of your database, you may need to augment your BI tool with some additional tooling in the form of a wiki or knowledge-base (more on this below).
+For your non-technical users this is best used as a reference for "who is the expert" that they should go talk to if they want to get started in a new domain area.

 For **the business / data analyst**:
 For the people in your organization who are rolling up their sleeves and diving into the data, there should be two sources of documentation that are most relevant: